unparalleled-js/docs-1/connectors/zendesk/new-user-trigger.md

   </tbody>
 </table>

-Click here for a full list of [user trigger output](/connectors/zendesk/user-output.md).
+Click here for a full list of [user output](/connectors/zendesk/user-output.md).